anthonyfdunphy/ecommerce-application/README.md

 The profile app has been designed by using the same template as checkout app.
 The profile form is on the left and previous orders list is on the right.

+### Custom Model Views

+3 seperate user models have been created in this django project to differential this and customise the current website setup.
+I have created custom contact form which allows the site user to submit some user feedback to the site owner.
+When the site owner is logged into the admin panel - they are then able to see these user messages shown to them under the Admin Panel column called "User Feedback".

 ## Agile Methodology